How to Disable Xbox Achievement Notifications

 The Xbox has a cool feature called “Play Anywhere.”
-It lets you play specific games on your Xbox console (like Xbox One or Xbox Series X|S) or your Windows 10 PC.
+It allows you to play specific games on your Xbox console (such as Xbox One or Xbox Series X|S) or your Windows 10 PC.
 You can easily switch between these devices and pick up where you left off in your game.

 No worries if you find these constant Xbox achievement pop-ups on your Windows 10 PC annoying!
 Turning them off is a breeze.
 I’ve put together a simple step-by-step guide below to help you do just that: